-While the popularity of email marketing in general and the number of email service providers (ESPs) in particular keep growing, finding a perfect service becomes more complicated as it takes a lot of effort and research.
+While the popularity of email marketing in general and the number of email service providers (ESPs) in particular keeps growing, finding a perfect service can be complicated, as it takes a lot of effort and research.
 To save your time, we are here to provide you with some guidance on common ESP features as well as the benefits your business can get from each of them.

 We’ll talk about the main criteria for choosing an email service provider and explain why you might need them in the future.

-He mentioned that first the company used to rely on social media as their main advertisement channel, but due to their constantly changing algorithms these channels appeared not stable enough.
+He mentioned that first the company relied on social media as their main advertisement channel, but due to their constantly changing algorithms social channels are not always stable enough.
 Pinsker mentioned, “We knew, in order to continue our growth and sustain that over a long period of time, we couldn’t romanticize with only getting traffic with social media.”
 So, the company invested time and money into email marketing, which, in return, increased their revenue by 98%.